About Samsung Galaxy S20 deals

 Samsung released its flagship Galaxy S20 series of phones on 11 February 2020.
 It replaced its previous flagship models in the Galaxy S10 range.
 Don't be fooled into thinking the S20 range is twice as good as the S10, though.
 As we will discover when we dig into the specs, like most jumps from one generation to another, gains are relatively small.

 The Samsung Galaxy range as a whole has come on leaps and bounds over the last few generations, however.
-And if you're not into all things Apple – as far as Android phones go – they are generally, and rightly, regarded as probably the very best phones on the market.
-As such they are not cheap, but the real question is: Are they worth it?
+And if you're not into all things Apple – as far as Android phones go – they are generally, and rightly, regarded as one of the best phones on the market.
+They are not cheap, but the real question is: Are they worth it?

 What are Samsung Galaxy S20 phones?